cseptesting/ridgecrest_evaluation_bssa/2019_08_24-ComCatM7p1_ci38457511_49DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 ## Total Earthquake Rate Distribution  <a name="total_earthquake_rate_distribution"></a>

 The total earthquake rate distribution provides another form of insight into the spatial consistency of the forecast with observations.
-The total earthquake rate distribution is computed from the cumulative probability distribution of earthquake occurance against the earthquake rate per spatial bin.
+The total earthquake rate distribution is computed from the cumulative probability distribution of earthquake occurrence against the earthquake rate per spatial bin.

 ![](plots/terd_test_mw_2p5.png)